faical-yannick-congo/ddsm-cloud/INSTALLATION.md

 ### On other plateforms:

         We assume that the Ubuntu case will be most likely the case for Linux based plateforms.

-And for non unix based plateforms that will probably require a vm to run the docker containers, it will be most likely the same as Osx.
+        For non unix based plateforms that will probably require a vm to run the docker containers, it will be most likely the same as Osx.